 - Uh, what?

-- Give your resignation and keep ready to go from January 5.
+- Give your resignation and be ready to go on January 5.

-The next evening we just had our year-end meal in our little Chinese restaurant where all the staff of the company was happy to dine together once a year.
+The next evening we just had our year-end meal in the little Chinese restaurant where all the staff of the company dined together once a year.
 That evening, everyone was seemingly happy and the atmosphere was warm.
-Only Rene and I were not really in the mood.
+Only René and I were not really in the mood.

 Of course, this was because we had decided to announce the news during the evening.
 The meal was excellent, and then came the time when our boss began his little speech to thank us for the quality of work we had provided during the year.

-Now, he starts speaking of the future and begins to philosophize about the dedication of his men to be always available and to the great things that we will accomplish together next year.
+Now, he starts speaking of the future and began to philosophize about the dedication of his men to be always available and to the great things that we would accomplish together next year.

-Stealthily I give a glance at René.
+Stealthily I glanced at René.
 Here we go; it's time to tell him.

-As René is more frank than me, he intervenes:
+As René is more direct than me, he intervened:

 - Boss, I have something painful to announce.